-R046XC512MT Subirrigated (Sb) RRU 46-C 13-19 PZ The permanent water table of a Subirrigated site will be deeper, and the water is very seldom at or near the surface.
-There can be a seasonal water table nearer the surface for a short time, usually in the spring or early summer.
+R046XS108MT Subirrigated (Sb) RRU 46-S 15-19 PZ The water table of a Subirrigated site will be deeper, and the water is very seldom at or near the surface.
+If there is surface water, it will be present for only a short time.
 The plant community composition will tend to have more grasses and fewer sedges.